MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/map-polylines-and-polygons.md

 ---
-title: "Map Polylines and Polygons | Microsoft Docs" ms.author: "pablocan"
+title: Map Polylines and Polygons | Microsoft Docs
+description: Describes polylines and polygons and provides additional resources and examples to provide guidance for drawing with polylines and polygons. ms.author: pablocan
 ---

 # Polylines and Polygons